On the asymptotic structure of Brownian motions with a small lead-lag effect: Efficient estimation of the lag parameter

-Now we construct our estimators.
+Now we explain the strategy to obtain asymptotically efficient estimators in our setting.
 As in the previous section, we would like to work with the tractable model $\widetilde{\mathbb{P}}_{n,\vartheta}$ rather than the original model $\mathbb{P}_{n,\vartheta}$.
 For this reason we consider the quasi-likelihood function based on the former as follows: